bdashore3/Tsuchi/server/src/NotificationServices/Documentation/Ifttt.md

 # Setting up IFTTT

-[Ifttt](https://ifttt.com) is currently the only notification service that is supported by MangaUpdates.
+[Ifttt](https://ifttt.com) is currently the only notification service that is supported by Tsūchi.
 This will be rewritten and expanded when other services come into play.

 Here are the steps for setting up a notification service using IFTTT: